Tide (brand): Product line

 Initial packaging of Tide Pods.
 The plastic container was later made opaque to reduce the chance of the product being mistaken for candy.

 Tide is marketed under various sub-brands, such as 2× Ultra Tide.

 In 1968, the Tide brand expanded with Tide XK, the first detergent formula in the US that incorporated cleaning enzymes and was marketed for its "Xtra Kleaning" properties.
 The brand introduced its first liquid detergent, Tide Liquid, in 1984, which was a clear, orange-tinted formula.
 In 2005, the brand launched both Tide to Go, a portable pen for on-the-spot stain removal, and Tide Coldwater, a formula specifically designed to clean in cold water to save energy.

 Tide Free is marketed as being free from dyes or perfumes.
 Tide-To-Go is a product packaged in a pen-like format and intended to remove small stains on the spot, without further laundering.

 In Puerto Rico, the Tide formula is marketed under the name Ace.

-Since 2012, Tide has sold Tide Pods, a line of laundry detergent pod, making an estimated 15% of sales.
+Following the 2000 launch and 2002 withdrawal of Tide's first attempt at a laundry tablet (Tide Rapid Action Tablets), Proctor & Gamble spent eight years developing a successor that contained both a liquid and a powder, finally introducing Tide Pods in early 2012.
+As of 2016, the pods have grown to account for an estimated 15% of the brand's total sales.
 In late 2017, an Internet meme was popularized around the concept of eating Tide Pods and, as a result, people attempted the extremely dangerous "Tide Pods Challenge".

+After a debut at SXSW in 2024 and regional testing in 2025, Procter & Gamble began the national rollout of Tide evo in 2026.
+The detergent format consists of dry, fiber-based 3.5 inch-square tiles that utilize layered cleaning ingredients designed to dissolve in cold water and are sold in recyclable paperboard packaging.

 Tide Cleaners is the name of a dry cleaning and laundry service with hundreds of locations across Chicago, Philadelphia, Denver, Washington D.C., Boston, Cincinnati, Houston, Dallas, Nashville and Charlotte.